Control Panel (Part 2)

 - White (NEUTRAL) wires are shown as blue in our diagrams.

 - When orientation is not important, it is not shown.
-For example, it does not matter which side of the 120V power light connects to the HOT or NEUTRAL bus nor does it matter which way the power key switch NO contactor is oriented.
+For example, it does not matter which side of the 120V power light connects to the HOT or NEUTRAL bus nor does it matter which way wires are connected to the power key switch NO contactor or on which side of the switch the contactor is installed.
 In some cases orientation is extremely important: For example, The 14 gauge neutral wire must connect to the "W" (NEUTRAL) screw on the 30A/240V power in receptacle while the larger 10 gauge black wire must connect to the "Y" (HOT A) screw.

 - You may notice what appears to be extra wires in some of the close-up photos when compared to the wiring diagrams.
 This is normal.
 For example, in the wiring diagram immediately below the 120V power light connects to the HOT and NEUTRAL bus only (2 wires, one black, one white) but in the photos further below there are 4 wires.
 This is because other parts that need to be wired to the HOT and NEUTRAL bus later on were wired to the two sides of the 120V power light instead.
 The result is the same.
 There's no need to send 10 pairs of wires all the way back to the buses each time.